 Both Erich and Micaela shared visions for a holistic, cooperative farm and arts centre and thus 2 Beans or Not 2 Beans Farm was born !

-We value skill-sharing and education so we use our space to host camps, workshops and more!
-Visitors, volunteers and other folk who are part of building the community on this farm do not leave with empty stomachs.
+We value and welcome skill-sharing and education so we use our space to host camps, workshops, concerts and more!
+Visitors, volunteers and other folk who are part of building the community on this farm do not leave with empty stomachs or minds.
 Our food is grown, prepared and shared with plenty of tender love and care.

 Wolfville, Gaspereau and Grand Pre are beautifully located in the stunning lands and waters of the unceeded Mi'k Maq First Nation territory.

 Mixed hardwood and conifer forests roll along hills into farmland and dykelands constructed by the Acadian peoples, merging with the shores of the Bay of Fundy, which claim the highest recorderd tides on the planet.